MCP Tools

 getTools(context?)- Retrieve tools from MCP serversetSamplingHandler(handler)- Set LLM sampling handlerremoveSamplingHandler()- Remove sampling handlerrefreshTools(context?)- Clear cache and fetch tools againclose()- Close connection and cleanup resources

-For custom MCP servers not covered by wrapper functions, use McpToolset directly to connect to and consume MCP servers.
+For external MCP servers (Anthropic's official servers, community servers, custom servers, etc.), use McpToolset directly to connect to and consume MCP servers.
 This provides full control over connection configuration, tool discovery, and filtering.

 Note: This is for connecting TO existing MCP servers, not for creating them.
-See "Exposing ADK-TS Tools as MCP Server" below for creating servers.
+See "Creating MCP Servers with ADK-TS" below for building your own servers.

 Connection Types